jessiehan/asset-cache-control/README.md

 In this example, we have index.html which contains hello.js and hello.css.
 In Gruntfile.js, write as below, then `grunt`, we can get the index.html which has assets url with md5.

+`assetUrl` is the css or js file path
+`files` is the file which contains the assets(usually is html file)

-Notice to write the correct assetUrl.
+Notice to write the correct path.

 ```js
 grunt.initConfig({